UACCM Academic Information Practical Nursing

 How do I get into the nursing program?

-A Practical Nurse Selection Rating Form will be used to assign points to each applicant according to the PAX exam, education points from your transcript, and your cumulative grade point average (GPA).
-The rating form will be used to tabulate the points for each applicant.
-The applicants will be ranked from highest to lowest.
-Students will be selected for admission into the program based upon the number of points received from the selection criteria.
-A minimum GPA of 2.50 is required for application.
+A Practical Nurse Selection Rating Form is used to assign points to each applicant based on NEX exam scores, education points from your transcript, and your cumulative grade point average (GPA).
+The rating form is used to tabulate the points for each applicant.
+Applicants are ranked from highest to lowest.
+Students are selected for admission into the program based upon the number of points received from the selection criteria.

-How do I read the PAX exam results and apply them to the application?
+How do I read the NEX exam results and apply them to the application?

-Points are given for the Composite Score (must be 102 or higher to be eligible for application) & points are also given for Science & Reading individual scores.
+Points are given for the Composite Score (must be 140 or higher to be eligible for application).

 Do you offer evening or online courses for the nursing program?

-?
 The pre-requisite courses may be offered online or during the evening.
 However, once accepted into the actual nursing track, no evening classes are available.
-Some nursing courses are online, but class time is definitely required.
+One nursing course is online, but class time on campus is required for all other courses.

 Do I have to take any remedial courses?